Upper North Street School Air Raid, June 1917

 Most people associate The Blitz with World War Two, but the first airborne terror campaign in Britain took place during the First World War.
 Air raids in World War One made significant damage and took many lives.
 German raids on Britain, for example, caused 1,413 deaths 3,409 injuries.
 Air raids provided an unprecedented means of striking at resources vital to the enemy's war effort.
 Many of the novel features of the war in the air between 1914 and 1918 - the lighting restrictions and blackouts, the air raid warnings and the improvised shelters - became central aspects of the Second World War less than 30 years later.
 The East End of London was one of the most targeted places.
 Poplar, in particular, was struck badly by some of the air raids during the First World War.
 Initially these were at night by Zeppelins which bombed the area indiscriminately, leading to the death of innocent civilians.

 The first daylight bombing attack on London by a fixed-wing aircraft took place on 13 June, 1917.
 Fourteen Gothas led by Squadron Commander Hauptmann Ernst Brandenberg flew over Essex and began dropping their bombs.
 It was a clear day and the bombs were dropped just before noon.
 Numerous bombs fell in rapid succession in various districts in the East End.
-In the East End alone; 104 people were killed, 154 seriously injured and 269 slightly injured.
+In the East End alone; 104 people were killed, 154 seriously injured and 269 slightly injury.

 The gravest of incidents that day, was the damage done to a Council school in Poplar.
 In the Upper North Street School at the time were a girl's class on the top floor, a boy's class on the middle floor and an infant class of about 50 students on the ground floor.
 The bomb fell through the roof into the girl's class; it then proceeded to fall through the boy's classroom before finally exploding in the infant class.